-- Implementation of regular mechanisms to listen to stakeholders, such as surveys or other; - Strengthening of communication campaigns to promote the attributes of cork products and the creditability of natural stoppers; - Ongoing investment in the awareness of the Corticeira Amorim brand, in the ethical and professional conformity of conduct of the entire Organisation, and appropriate communication regarding Group practices; - Carrying out market studies to show the advantages of cork stoppers and products, as well as solutions which incorporate cork and dissemination of the benefits of the use of these products; - Continual reinforcement of the perception by the market of the natural origin of Cork and, consequently, the natural origin of the products that make up the Corticeira Amorim portfolio, in particular the cork stopper; - Compliance with certifications and requirements both of purchase materials as well as manufactured products.
+- Implementation of regular mechanisms to listen to stakeholders, such as surveys or other; - Strengthening of communication campaigns to promote the attributes of cork products and the creditability of natural stoppers; - Ongoing investment in Corticeira Amorim's brand recognition, in accordance with the ethical and professional conduct of the entire Organisation, and appropriate communication regarding Group practices; - Carrying out market studies to show the advantages of cork stoppers and products, as well as solutions which incorporate cork and dissemination of the benefits of the use of these products; - Continual reinforcement of the perception by the market of the natural origin of Cork and, consequently, the natural origin of the products that make up the Corticeira Amorim portfolio, in particular the cork stopper; - Compliance with certifications and requirements both of purchase materials as well as manufactured products.

-54. Description of the procedure for identification, assessment, monitoring, control and risk management.
+54. Description of the procedure for identification, assessment, monitoring, control and management of risk.